 ANTHROPIC_API_KEYAPI key sent as X-Api-Key header, typically for the Claude SDK (for interactive usage, run /login)

-ANTHROPIC_AUTH_TOKENCustom value for the Authorization and Proxy-Authorization headers (the value you set here will be prefixed with Bearer )
+ANTHROPIC_AUTH_TOKENCustom value for the Authorization header (the value you set here will be prefixed with Bearer )

 ANTHROPIC_CUSTOM_HEADERSCustom headers you want to add to the request (in Name: Value format)